vihag/presto-graphite-emitter/README.md

 node_scheduler
 task_executor
 task_manager
+g1_gc_young
+g1_gc_old
 cluster_memory_manager
 ```

-Seperate metric configuration file and auto dependencies installation will be available in next version of this emitter.
+Separate metric configuration file and auto dependencies installation will be available in next version of this emitter.
 Emitted metrics can be viewed using Graphite or Grafana dashboards.